-Anthony Errington’s memoir was written for his family to have a better knowledge of his life whilst also seemingly acting as a tool for gaining access to the afterlife.
+Anthony Errington’s memoir was written for his family to have a better knowledge of his life whilst also seemingly acting as a tool for gaining access to the afterlife, as a faithful Catholic.
 The purpose of his memoir is clear: religion and family were the two central points in his life and they acted as his motivation for writing the autobiography.

 Regenia Gagnier wrote that “most working-class autobiographies begin not with a family lineage or a birthdate but rather with an apology for their author’s ordinariness.”
 (338) There are hints of this in the opening quote above.
 Anthony is slightly self-conscious about his ordinariness but his compelling allegiance with God is more of an important focus point.
 This suggest that ordinariness is just a temporary situation for the author as an eternity of paradise is what he believes the forthcoming reward is.